JonasPrimbs/movesense-ble-ecg-firmware/README.md

 Please report all bugs by [raising an Issue](https://bitbucket.org/suunto/movesense-device-lib/issues/new) on Bitbucket.

 You can also discuss Movesense related topics on [stack overflow](http://stackoverflow.com/search?q=movesense).
-If your question is not already addressed, please [post](http://stackoverflow.com/questions/ask) a new one, tagging it with 'movesense' (i.e. include [tag:movesense] in the question body).
+If your topic is not already addressed, please [post](http://stackoverflow.com/questions/ask) a new one, tagging it with 'movesense' (i.e. include [tag:movesense] in the question body).

 All feedback is welcome and helps to improve our offering!